Azure/AnomalyDetection-API/doc.md

 You can manage your billing plan [here](https://services.azureml.net/plans/).
 The plan name will be based on the resource group name you chose when deploying the API, plus a string that is unique to your subscription.
 Instructions on how to upgrade your plan are available [here](https://docs.microsoft.com/en-us/azure/machine-learning/machine-learning-manage-new-webservice) under the "Managing billing plans" section.

 ## API Definition
-The web service provides a REST-based API over HTTPS that can be consumed in different ways including a web or mobile application, R, Python, Excel, etc.  You send your time series data to this service via a REST API call, and it runs a combination of the three anomaly types described above.
+The web service provides a REST-based API over HTTPS that can be consumed in different ways including a web or mobile application, R, Python, Excel, etc.  You send your time series data to this service via a REST API call, and it runs a combination of the three anomaly types described below.

 ## Calling the API
 In order to call the API, you will need to know the endpoint location and API key.
-Both of these, along with sample code for calling the API, is available from the [AzureML web services](https://services.azureml.net/webservices/) page.
+Both of these, along with sample code for calling the API, are available from the [AzureML web services](https://services.azureml.net/webservices/) page.
 Navigate to the desired API, and then click the "Consume" tab to find them.
 Note that you can call the API as a Swagger API (i.e. with the URL parameter `format=swagger`) or as a non-Swagger API (i.e. without the `format` URL parameter).
 The sample code uses the Swagger format.
 Below is an example request and response in non-Swagger format.
 These examples are to the seasonality endpoint.
 The non-seasonality endpoint is similar.

 ### Sample Request Body
+The request contains two objects: `input1` and `GlobalParameters`.
+In the example request below, some parameters are sent explicitly while others are not (scroll down for a full list of parameters for each endpoint).
+Parameters that are not sent explicitly in the request will use the default values given below.

 	{
 		"input1": {